fstnetwork/module-api/Quick_Start/03-Send_a_Transaction.en.md

     }
     ```

-    > `transactionHash` can be used to confirm whether transaction succeeds in the next steps.
+    > `transactionHash` can be used to check whether transaction is confirmed in the next steps.

 ## Confirm the Ethereum Transaction